rcrowther/vala-mode2/README.rst

 Acknowlegements
 ===============
 This code started as a hack of scala-mode2 (umm, yes it was).
-Though this should not be taken as any guide to the quality of this code.
+Though this should not be taken as a guide to the quality of this code.

-A couple of the ideas are still in there, such as the concatenating of comment list markup.
+A couple of scala-mode2 ideas are still in there, such as the concatenating of comment list markup.
 Interesting mode, scala-mode2.